DamianoGubiani/HackTheBox/Tracks/Intro_To_RED_team/Paper/Notes.md

 > https://www.exploit-db.com/exploits/47690

-basicly we can leak secret contact with this payload
+basicly we can leak secrets with this payload

 ```
 /?static=1